3035 Washington St.

 Roxbury, MA 02119

-826 Boston core free programs include In-Schools, Field Trips, Tutoring, and Workshops:
+826 Boston core free programs include In-School Writing and Publishing Program, Storytelling and Bookmaking Field Trips, After-School and Saturday Tutoring, and Creative Writing Workshops:

 826 Boston offers in-school writing support to Boston Public Schools within a mile radius of our center.
 If a high school class needs college essay help or a group of middle school students is creating their own Greek myths, 826 Boston tutors are here to help.
 Trained tutors regularly visit classrooms to support a teacher's writing curriculum by working one-on-one with students.
 Tutors can help students at any stage of the writing process, from brainstorming to fixing grammar to publishing that final draft.
 If you are a teacher or administrator interested in having 826 tutors work in your school, please send an email to jessica [at] 826boston.org.